prismofeverything/angstrom/README.md

 And navigate to your own floating [ATP molecule](http://localhost:22222)!

-You should see an ATP molecule.
 Use the scroll wheel to zoom in or the arrow keys and I/O (for "in" or "out") to navigate around.